-- 1. A high school transcript indicating a cumulative grade-point average of at least 3.0 on a 4.0 scale - 2.
-Three letters of recommendation from teachers, counselors, and/or employers (non-family members), and - 3.
-A typed essay of at least 500 words explaining in detail why the student wants a career in the field indicated on the application and why the student would be successful in this field.
+- A high school transcript indicating a cumulative grade-point average of at least 3.0 on a 4.0 scale - Three letters of recommendation from teachers, counselors, and/or employers (non-family members), and - A typed essay of at least 500 words explaining in detail why the student wants a career in the field indicated on the application and why the student would be successful in this field.

 The selection process also requires an interview with the College's Scholarship Committee, which will select the scholarship recipients.
 Scholarship winners and their high schools will be notified when the awards are made.
 An awarded scholarship will be withdrawn if the student fails to graduate from high school.
-In order to retain the High School Scholarship, the student must:
+To retain the High School Scholarship, the student must:

-1. Enroll in the College no later than the fall quarter following his or her application,

-- 2. Maintain a cumulative grade-point average of at least 2.75, - 3.
-Pursue his or her program uninterrupted, - 4.
-Comply with policies and procedures published in the College catalog, and - 5.
-Perform on-campus service at the College as determined by the Director of Career Services.
+- Enroll in the College no later than the fall quarter following his or her application, - Maintain a cumulative grade-point average of at least 2.75, - Pursue his or her program uninterrupted, - Comply with policies and procedures published in the College catalog, and - Perform on-campus service at the College as determined by the Director of Career Services.